 The analysis works on a single cross section at a time.
 Multiple cross sections for multiple surveys can be visualized at once, but the actual calculations are always performed for a single cross section.
 In other words, the results are for a single point in time and not a temporal analysis.
 The remainder of this explanation is therefore focused on a single cross section.

-The analysis requires the user to select a reference plane elevation.
-This is the vertical upper limit of the analysis and represents depth zero (0).
-The analysis continues in increments of the user-defined depth bin size.
+.
 In each depth bin, the profile area of the cross section is calculated between the upper and lower elevations of the bin.
 Parts of the cross section that extend above the upper depth bin boundary are not considered.
 And parts that extend below the lower boundary are also not considered.
 This process is repeated downwards from the reference plane until the upper depth bin elevation falls below the minimum elevation of the cross section.
 The profile area for each depth bin is accumulated for each bin and reported in the plot.

 The areas for each bin are converted to volumes by multipling the profile area in each bin by half the distance to the next cross section in both the upstream and downstream directions.
-So in the diagram below, the area for a particular depth bin at cross section C is multiplied by half the distance to cross section D and half the distance to cross section F.
+So in the diagram below, the area for a particular depth bin at cross section C

 Using The Tool

-• Reference Plane - select a single reference plane that will become the upper elevation of the analysis.
+- Reference Plane - select a single reference plane that will become the upper elevation of the analysis.
 In other words, depth zero.
 Note that if you select multiple surveys, the same reference plane is used for all surveys.
 But if you select multiple cross sections, a separate reference plane elevation will be interpolated for each cross section river mile.

-• Depth Bin Size - the vertical bin height for the analysis.
+- Depth Bin Size - the vertical bin height for the analysis.
 This is in the same units as the survey data in the Cross Section Viewer database.

-• Display Type - choose between area and volume (see above for explanation).
+- Display Type - choose between area and volume (see above for explanation).

-• Incremental or Cumulative - controls whether to display the raw area/volume in each depth bin or accumulate the values, starting at the reference plane (depth 0) moving downward through the channel.
+- Incremental or Cumulative - controls whether to display the raw area/volume in each depth bin or accumulate the values, starting at the reference plane (depth 0) moving downward through the channel.

-• Selection - Pick the selection that possesses the cross sections for which you want to perform the analysis.
+- Selection - Pick the selection that possesses the cross sections for which you want to perform the analysis.

-• Cross Sections - This list displays just those cross sections that belong to the hightlighted selection above.
-Select a single cross sections, or hold down the SHIFT or CTRL keys to make either a contiguous or noncontiguous selection respectively.
+- Cross Sections - This list displays just those cross sections that belong to the hightlighted selection above.
+Select a single cross sections, or hold down the

 Export

-Once the plot has been created, the underlying data, or the plot image itself, can be exported from the Plot menu.
+menu.
 Plot data are exported to plain text, comma separated value (CSV) file, while plot images are exported to portable network graphic (PNG) files.

 Calculation Walkthrough